Gaoc3/USB-Everything/README.md

 USB-Everything is a portable all-in-one toolkit stored on a USB drive, designed to simplify system setup, maintenance, and recovery.
 It includes various .exe programs and automation scripts for:

 - Fixing common Windows errors
-- Activating Windows systems
+- Windows activation
-- Downloading and installing GPU drivers
+- Downloading and installing GPU and CPU drivers
-- Installing missing updates
+- Installing Windows updates
 - And more essential system utilities
+- Download apps offline

 All tools are centrally managed and launched through a custom PowerShell interface.